jbiatek/BSGRulebook/rulebook.md

 - The Battlestar Pegasus game board and Pegasus damage tokens
 - The Cylon Overlay, covering the regular Cylon Locations
 - New Skill Cards (including "Reckless" Treachery cards)
     - This expansion includes new "Investigative Committee" cards, which *don't* show the Destiny deck's contribution.
-The original "Investigative Committee" cards should be removed from the game when including these new ones.
+The original "Investigative Committee" cards are removed from the game when including these new ones.
 - New Crisis, Destination, Quorum, Super Crisis Cards, and Loyalty cards
-- The "Scar" token, which should go with the Cylon raiders
+- The "Scar" token, which denotes a special raider

 To play with Cylon Leaders, also add the Cylon Leader sheets and tokens.
 The Cylon leader will also need the "Infiltrator" card and Agenda cards.

 To play with the New Caprica ending, instead of using the "Kobol" objective, use the "New Caprica" objective and follow the instructions on it at the indicated distances.
-The alternate President and Admiral title cards add new information that will be used in the New Caprica phase, so they should be used instead of the regular title cards.
+The alternate President and Admiral title cards add new information that will be used in the New Caprica phase, so they are to be used instead of the regular title cards.
 Have the New Caprica game board, New Caprica Crisis deck, and Occupation Force tokens ready for when the New Caprica phase begins, but it doesn't need to be set up until then.

 #### Exodus